xiaosuo/aerospike-server/README.md

 programming language, conforming to the ANSI C99 standard.
-Building Aerospike requires the GCC 4.1 or later toolchain, with the standard GNU/Linux development tools and libraries installed in the build environment, including `autoconf` and `libtool`.
+Building Aerospike requires the GCC 4.1 or later toolchain, with the standard GNU/Linux development tools and libraries installed in the build environment, including `autoconf`, `automake`, and `libtool`.
 In particular, the following libraries are needed:

 #### OpenSSL

 OpenSSL 0.9.8b or later is required for cryptographic hash functions (RIPEMD-160 & SHA-1) and pseudo-random number generation.

-* The CentOS 6 OpenSSL packages to install are:  `openssl`, `openssl-devel`, `openssl-static`.
+* The CentOS 6/7 OpenSSL packages to install are:  `openssl`, `openssl-devel`, `openssl-static`.

 * The Debian 6/7 and Ubuntu 10/12/14 OpenSSL packages to install are: